 - Primary medical qualification - you are also required to enter details of your medical degree.

 The evidence page is where you will supply the supporting text to justify the options chosen in the self-assessment section of the application form.
 It is for this reason that you should complete the self-assessment section first, so you can ensure the text supplied is directed accordingly.
 Although you are not required to submit documentary evidence when you apply, this will be required at some point after applications close and so it is important that you can evidence every area scored; the evidence documents section of the website contains more information about this.

 Guidance on the available options and their corresponding scores can be found on the application scoring section of this website; it is essential that you refer to this when completing your application to ensure you are selecting the most appropriate options.

-You must complete the corresponding text box to demonstrate why you chose that option, and maximum word counts for each of the domains can be found on the corresponding page of the application scoring section.
+You must complete the corresponding text box to demonstrate why you chose that option.
 If you do not have an achievement in that area you just enter 'NA' in the text box.

 - MRCP(UK) examinations - full information on this can be found on the MRCP(UK) page of this website; in summary, you need to give details of which parts of MRCP(UK) examinations - or qualifying alternative - you have gained to date.
 If you are applying on the basis of comparable EEA training, there is a section on the form which you must complete where you will detail how your training met each of the requirements.

 - Commitment to specialty - in this section there are three questions covering why you have applied for that specialty, what you have done to prepare for the specialty and the specific skills and attributes you possess that make you suitable for a career in the specialty.
 Please note that there is a word count limit for each of the questions of 100 words.
 This section will not contribute to your application score, but commitment to specialty is a significant part of the interview so, should you be invited, your answer may be discussed at that stage.